 Yes.
 When you arrive I will ask you and your guest to sanitize your hands before we begin the appointment.
 I will also have hand sanitizer available in different spots throughout the shop.

 Absolutely!
 There are markings on the floor of the shop so we both know how far to keep our distance.
 I know that the coronavirus can’t easily travel from one person to another at a distance of 6 feet but we are inside an enclosed space.
 So when face to face, I will do our best to give you 6 feet of distance.

 Do you need me to wear a face covering?

 Yes, please!
-Face coverings have been proven to prevent the spread of viruses when worn by infected people.
-Since people with COVID-19 may not show symptoms, it’s safest for everyone who enters the shop to be wearing a face-covering at all times.
+Face coverings have been proven to prevent the spread of viruses when worn.
+Since people with COVID-19 may not show symptoms, it’s safest for everyone who enters the shop to be wearing a double face-covering at all times.